morpho-org/morpho-blue-oracles/README.md

 ## WstETH/stETH Exchange Rate Adapter

-A specific implementation, the WstEthStEthExchangeRateChainlinkAdapter, provides the exchange rate between wstETH and stETH using Chainlink.
-This adapter is designed for precise, decentralized price feeds on Ethereum, ensuring compatibility with the MorphoChainlinkOracleV2 for markets involving these assets.
+A specific implementation, the `WstEthStEthExchangeRateChainlinkAdapter`, provides the exchange rate between wstETH and stETH.

 Deployed on Ethereum Mainnet, this adapter can be found in Ethereum Mainnet at the address [0x905b7dAbCD3Ce6B792D874e303D336424Cdb1421](https://etherscan.io/address/0x905b7dabcd3ce6b792d874e303d336424cdb1421#code).
 It's recommended for use as a reliable price feed source in Morpho oracles.